dialp123/tadhack2023/README.md

    ```
    flask --app app run --debug
    ```
-3. In your internet web browser use this link
+3. In your internet web browser use this link (T):
    ```
    http://localhost:5000/
    ```